 Benefits of Warm-ups

 Warming up introduces your body to the idea that it will soon be working out.
 It allows your heart to gradually increase its pace without needing to explode into action from a stand still like a patient whose anger therapy is not working.
 It increases the oxygen and blood flow to your muscles so that the extra power will be there when you really start to work out.
 This decreases instances of muscle cramps.
 Doing a warm-up also helps get your joint fluid flowing and helps to make you more flexible.
+Here are 8 warm up exercise ideas for you.

 How to Warm Up

 Everyone has exercises they like and exercises they hate, so choose a few that you enjoy or at least can tolerate.
 Your warm up program can begin with a series of static stretches.
 Make sure to stretch each muscle you anticipate using in your workout and to hold for 5-10 seconds.
-Then you can move on to an aerobic activity to raise your heart rate, such as jogging around the interior of your custom enclosures or jumping jacks.
+Then you can move on to an aerobic activity to raise your heart rate, such as jogging around the interior of your home or jumping jacks.
 When your heart rate is at the appropriate level (look up yours) you may begin your workout.

 Benefits of Cooling Down